katesnelson/RuralityIndex/content/home/welcome.md

     text_color_light: true

 ---
-🧱 The CARR index is a continuous, multidimensional measure of rurality based on the concept of sustainable development that integrates measures of environmental, social, and economic resources. 🧱
+<center> 🧱 The CARR index is a continuous, multidimensional measure of rurality based on the concept of sustainable development that integrates measures of environmental, social, and economic resources. 🧱</center>